SenhorLucas/SenhorLucas.github.io/docs/content/posts/encoding.md

 ---
-author: "Lucas Viana"
-title: "Character encodings: ASCII, UTF-8, Unicode and what is Latin-1?"
 date: 2021-11-03T16:36:48+01:00
+draft: false
 tags: ["encoding", "engineering", "computer-science"]
-showToc: true
-draft: false
+title: "Unicode, ASCII, UTF-8 and...
+Latin-1?"
 ---

 What is Unicode, why is it used everywhere, and what are the options?